The headline caught my attention immediately.

 Very old school.
 And fun, too.

-A few things caught my attention right away in the story.
 Plans for the 34-acre site include a miniature golf course, playground and restaurant.
 Not bad.
 And the Talleys are partnering with a former Alamance County resident they know well who owns three drive-in movie theaters in Texas — pretty much the epicenter of the drive-in movie world as it exists today.
 Let’s face it, even with new wireless sound and digital technology, drive-in theaters are such a creature of the 1950s and ’60s there’s no other way to view them besides old school.
 Well, nostalgia works, too and that’s a lot of what this venture is banking on.

 My first reaction to the news owed loosely to a movie reference itself.
 Taking a page from Gene Wilder’s mad scientist in “Young Frankenstein” I wrote on Twitter:”THIS!
 COULD!!
 WORK!!!!